 While such orders can protect trade secrets and reduce the need for applications for contempt, they can be burdensome for the court as well as the parties.
-Mere fears of noncompliance do not mandate ongoing oversight for compliance, just as they do not necessarily warrant injunctive relief in the first place.278 It is well within the court's discretion to decline to enter ongoing monitoring and reporting protocols as being unduly burdensome for the court to administer or for the parties to implement, among other reasons.
-Indeed, at least one state court, Minnesota, has recognized as a factor for the court to consider when evaluating requests for injunctive relief and fashioning orders "the administrative burden of supervising and enforcing the order."279
+Mere fears of noncompliance do not mandate ongoing oversight for compliance, just as they do not necessarily warrant injunctive relief in the first place.283 It is well within the court's discretion to decline to enter ongoing monitoring and reporting protocols as being unduly burdensome for the court to administer or for the parties to implement, among other reasons.
+Indeed, at least one state court, Minnesota, has recognized as a factor for the court to consider when evaluating requests for injunctive relief and fashioning orders "the administrative burden of supervising and enforcing the order."284 depositions, to report to the court any efforts by new employer or others to obtain trade secrets at issue, and requiring production of documents relating to defendant's work).

-Guideline No. 24 - An order directing ongoing compliance mechanisms should allocate the cost and specify the duration of such procedures.
+Guideline 24.
+An order directing ongoing compliance mechanisms should allocate the cost and specify the duration of such procedures.

 Ongoing monitoring, including forensic review, can be costly.
-Courts have allocated the expense of such procedures in various ways; in some cases requiring the defendant to bear the costs, particularly after trial, on the theory that but for the defendant's acts, monitoring would not be necessary.
-In other cases, the court has placed responsibility for ongoing costs on the movant, perhaps reflecting the view that the movant will determine how much monitoring/remediation it is willing to pay for.
+Courts have allocated the expense of such procedures in various ways; in some cases requiring the defendant to bear the